Mile News

 Motto: Ad astra per aspera (To the stars through difficulty)

 Kansas’ state motto, “To the stars through difficulty,” perfectly encapsulates the feelings of those that struggle to realize a dream, and in particular their running dreams.
-The 4-minute Mile is perhaps the one feat that is recognizable to outside the sport's world and one Kansas man from the Sunflower State in particular, Jim Ryun, is mainly responsible for bringing the iconic distance to the American public.
+The 4-minute Mile is perhaps the one feat that is recognizable to outside the sport's world and one Kansas man from the Sunflower State in particular, Jim Ryun, is mainly responsible for elevating the iconic distance to the American public.

 Synonymous with Kansas and the Mile, teen phenom Ryun burst into stardom on June 5, 1964 by becoming the first high school runner to break the 4 minute barrier, a 3:59.0 clocking in Compton, CA. Later that summer he would represent the U.S. at the 1964 Tokyo Olympic Games, his first of three U.S. Olympic teams.
 In 1965, Ryun would lower his high school record to 3:58.3, which was run at the Kansas State Meet and still the only prep to break 4 minutes at a State meet.
 Later on June 27, he would run 3:55.3 in San Diego, CA, establishing a U.S. record and a high school Mile record that would last 36 years until Alan Webb broke it at the Pre Classic in 2001.
 In his career, Ryun would set the U.S. Mile record four times and the world record twice.